 Emission Unit Exempt from Control Requirements: The affected emission unit is subject to R307-221 which provides emission standards for existing municipal solid waste landfills (MSWLF).
 R307-221 references 40 CFR 60.752 through 60.759 for control requirements.
 Under these sections, MSWLFs with design capacities less than 2.5 million mega grams are exempt from control requirements.
-These facilities must provide an initial notification that their design capacity is less than 2.5 million megagrams.
-The affected emission unit's design capacity is less than 2.5 million megagrams and an initial notification has been filed with UDAQ.
+These facilities must provide an initial notification that their design capacity is less than 2.5 million megagrams and an initial notification has been filed with UDAQ.
 Therefore, the requirement to submit an initial notification has not been included in this permit.
-[7/28/2004] [Last updated July 16, 2019]
+[7/28/2004] [Last updated March 3, 2020]